fengqunltd/flc_core/README.md

 License
 -------
-BitShares Core is under the MIT license.
+flashchain Core is under the MIT license.
 See [LICENSE](https://github.com/fengqunltd/flc_core/blob/master/LICENSE.txt) for more information.